indrabasak/springboot-react-example/README.md

 in the `server` module.

 ### Run
-To the run the React applicition, navigate to the `client` directory and execute `npm start`,
+To the run the React application, navigate to the `client` directory and execute `npm start`,

 ```